 By the 1990s the whole education scene was changing, the expanding range of VCE subjects and enhanced expectations taxed resources and put the College under pressure, never one to shy from a challenge, Peter Cannon contacted his counterpart at Sacred Heart College.
 The two put their heads together and came up with a co-operative co-institutional venture that quickly became the envy of other schools, a wider choice of a range of VCE subjects were available for senior students to study by working co-operatively together.

 The final closure of Chanel College in 1999 saw an influx of new students and some staff as well.
-The year 2000 saw a seamless transition to a new lay Principal - Mr Paul Tobias, who still holds the position.
+The year 2000 saw a seamless transition to a new lay Principal - Mr Paul Tobias.

 Mr Peter Cannon continues to be a frequent visitor to the College and is heavily involved with humanitarian efforts in East Timor, he works with the Viqueque Friendship Group establishing connections between schools in Geelong with schools in East Timor.
 The Peter Cannon Performing Arts Centre is named in his honour.